wp-plugins/conekta-woocommerce/readme.txt

 = 0.1.1 =
 * Offline payments
 * Barcode sent in mail and displayed in order the confirmation page
 * Order Status changed dynamically once webhook is added in Conekta.io Account

+= 0.2.0 =
+* Added option for difered payments for 3, 6, and 12 months
+* Enable or disable difered payments from the admin

+= 0.2.1 =
+* Added additional parameters required for more robust anti-fraude service for card payments